WMDA/hacking_docs/docs/networks/nft_smtp_sql.md

 NFTs work on all operating systems.

+### Technical aside for NFTs

+Remote Procedure Call is a software communication protocol that one program can use to request a service from a program located in another computer on a network without having to understand the network's details.

+rpcbind
+- A server that converts RPC program numbers into universal addresses

+mountd
+- rpc.mountd daemon implements the server side of the NFS MOUNT protocol

+nlockmgr
+- The lock manager for Network File Systems (NFS).

 ### NSF common

 - consists of numerous modules (mount and showmount are two) for nfs.